CSVdB/PACT-code/README.md

 # Later

+- Switch to Cassius to use variables (e.g. for the primary colors) and type-safe URLs
+- Clean up CSS
 - Put all newsfeed events anti-chronologically?
 (Talk to Paul first)
 - Add a page with the raking per sport
 - "Community" concept